okonb/recover-youtube-playlists/README.md

 # Recover YouTube playlists

 Has YouTube unrightfully removed your beloved playlist you've curated for the past 10 years?
-Well then worry not, as you will most likely able to recover it!
+Well then worry not, as you will most likely be able to recover it!

 ## READ THIS pretty please